 Originally conceived to be a fully licensed commercial release, Incorporated was stalled by legal entanglements until it was leaked online and ultimately released as a bootleg.
 Despite no commercial presence the album became a viral sensation, downloaded over a million times through peer-to-peer sites and torrent networks, and inspiring dozens of fan-created YouTube videos.

-The Legion of Doom has produced several other one-off mashups, including the singular “Crazy as She Goes” (The Raconteurs vs Gnarls Barkley, featuring Mele Mel), and original works including the peculiar 2009 indie hip-hop album The Legion of Doom vs Triune.
+The Legion of Doom have produced a number of other one-off mashups including the singular “Crazy as She Goes” (The Raconteurs vs Gnarls Barkley, featuring Mele Mel), and original works including the 2009 indie hip-hop album The Legion of Doom vs Triune.
 Among their best known work are remixes commissioned for Flyleaf, Senses Fail, Thrice, Slayer, Skillet and others.